echase20/TheQGame/Q/Planning/remote.md

 The referee keeps track of all the players and can kick the players at any point.</p>

 <p> The RefereeProxy will act on the client side where it will take in JSON and convert it to the player's implementation of the game.
-This will be the place where the data is received from the PlayerProxy.</p>
+This will be the place where the data is received from the PlayerProxy.
+The proxy player is also the place where the player sends the request over to the RefereeProxy saying they want to join the game.</p>

-Best,
+Thanks,
 Dilan Piscatelo and Evan Chase